 In this paper, we describe the methodology employed in constructing the Value Added Catalog (VAC) of physical properties of DESI Early Data Release (EDR) galaxies obtained via SED modeling with the Code Investigating GALaxy Emission ({\tt CIGALE}; \citealt{Boquien2019}).
-This code, based on the energy balance principle, has already proved its efficiency and accuracy in estimating physical properties accounting for the AGN contribution~\citep[e.g.][]{Ciesla2015, Yang2023}.
-Its modular framework allows the inclusion of various AGN models, both based on both theoretical approaches~\citep[e.g.][]{Fritz2006} and observational constraints~\citep[e.g.][]{Stalevski2012,Stalevski2016}.
-We demonstrate the utility of our catalog by showcasing its potential for discriminating host galaxy properties as well as investigate the influence of the model assumptions and photometry availability.
-In the follow-up paper (Siudek et al. {under DESI Collaboration review}), we discuss the ability of the SED fitting approach to distinguish narrow-line (NL) and broad-line (BL) AGN based on their physical properties.
+This code, based on the energy balance principle, has already proved its efficiency and accuracy in estimating physical properties accounting for the AGN contribution~\citep[e.g.,][]{Ciesla2015, Yang2023}.
+Its modular framework allows the inclusion of various AGN models, both based on both theoretical approaches~\citep[e.g.,][]{Fritz2006} and observational constraints~\citep[e.g.,][]{Stalevski2012,Stalevski2016}.
+We demonstrate the utility of our catalog by showcasing its potential for discriminating host galaxy properties, while also investigating the influence of the model assumptions and availability of photometry data.
+In the follow-up paper (Siudek et al. {under DESI Collaboration review}), we discuss the ability of the SED fitting approach to distinguish narrowline (NL) and broadline (BL) AGNs based on their physical properties.
 The structure of the paper is as follows.
 In Sect. \ref{sec:data}, we provide an overview of the DESI survey and EDR data.
 In Sect. \ref{sec:cigale}, we describe the SED fitting methodology applied to derive the physical properties of DESI galaxies.
 The general properties of the catalog are presented in Sect. \ref{sec:VACgeneralProperties}.
-To validate the derived properties of galaxies we compared to existing catalogs in Sec.~\ref{sec:comparion}.
-In Sec.~\ref{sec:DependenceofPhysProp} we discuss the dependence of the physical properties on model assumptions and MIR availability.
+We compared our sample to existing catalogs to validate the derived properties of galaxies in Sect.~\ref{sec:comparion}.
+In Sect.~\ref{sec:DependenceofPhysProp}, we discuss the dependence of the physical properties on model assumptions and MIR availability.
 Finally, Sect. \ref{sec:conclusions} summarizes the catalog and our analysis.
 Throughout this paper, we assume WMAP7 cosmology \citep{Komatsu2011}, with $\Omega_{m}$ = 0.272 and $H_{0}$ = 70.4.
 We also consider the photometry in AB magnitudes (\citealt{Oke1983}).